drew-hill/Projects/README.md

 # Projects
-Projects from Berkeley coursework and my free time.
+Projects from Kaggle, Berkeley coursework, and other.

 From UC Berkeley coursework (2016)
 - PH290 -- Big Data a Public Health Perspective